DaniloCimesa/WiseOwl-Querries/README.md

 - 👀 I’m Petroleum engineer with a recently found passion for coding.
 - 🌱 I’m currently learning SQL but I want to learn Python also.
 - 💞️ I’m looking to learn as much as I can.
 Feel free to share everything and anything about SQL and Data.
-- 📫 How to reach me via danilocimesa3@gmail.com

 I will post some of my codes, currently I'm finishing exercises on WiseOwl website.
 Use the code as your own, improve it, share it.